 Tips for Women on Retirement Planning

-Why is it important to know on these tips for women on retirement planning?
-Aren't their partner or husband suppose to do that?
-If you look at the statistics, women must do their part to plan for financial security.
+Why is it important to know about retirement planning for women?
+Aren't their partners or husbands responsible for this?
+If you look at the statistics, you will understand why women must do their part to plan for your own financial security.

 Financial planning is crucial whether you are rich, poor, young or old.
-Like men, women also have to budget their income, look at family's mid and long-term security and the need to plan and invest for their retirement.
+Like men, women have to budget their income, look at family's mid and long-term security and plan and invest for their retirement.

 Financially Independent Woman